supported reporting protocol

 Other ineligible circumstances include what we have classified as "urgent complaints" which include 911 phone calls requiring immediate support and incidents requiring hospital visits.
 The Victim Services Unit is currently available for these circumstances and warm referrals to Saffron can be made after the initial report is complete.

 What if I want to file a traditional report by myself?

 There is no requirement to accept community or police-based victim service supports.
 Anyone can file a report on their own if that is their wish.
 As part of the SRP, RCMP may offer Saffron supports to you, but you may turn this down.

-If you have any other questions or wish to learn more, please call us or email our Justice Team.
-Contact information is listed below.
+If you have any other questions or wish to learn more, please call Saffron and ask for a member of the Police and Court Support Team.